BTCallahan/super-ds9/README.md

         In each method the expected warp energy cost is displayed.

+        After a ships warps into a new system, it will automaticly scan nearbye systems using it's long range scanners

     B. Shields:

         The shields command is used to raise, lower, or modify the shield strength.
 Here, energy can be transferred to and from the shields.